 After switching off the ignition, the ignition key can only be removed from the ignition lock when the selector lever is in the "P" (Park) position.
 After you have removed the key, the selector lever is locked and cannot be moved.

 Starting and stopping the engine

 Starting the engine

-The engine can only be started with an original Audi key and the clutch pedal\ depressed.
+The engine can only be started with your original Audi key.